aneeshe27/CMMC/TECHNICAL_DEMO_SCRIPT.md

 The important thing is that the compliance decision is deterministic.
 NexGen uses the given API's to verify the user's backend with NIST standards
-AI is not deciding whether the control passed or failed.
-The algorithm does that.
-AI is used after the deterministic finding to explain the issue and help a human operator understand the remediation path.
+AI is only used after the deterministic finding to explain the issue and help a human operator understand the remediation path.

 ## Start Clean: Run NCAT